mhdhaikalll/ITT588-Group-Project/README.md

 ## This is a guidance on using this HTML template

-Disclaimer!
 Strictly used within this group assignment

 ```bash
 # Project Folder Structure